biddy1618/rasa-crud/crudRasa/migration/static/stories.md

 * dialogs - bot - are you here
   - utter_dialogs - bot - are you here

-## story dialogs - bot - are you ready?
+## story dialogs - bot - are you ready
-* dialogs - bot - are you ready?
+* dialogs - bot - are you ready
-  - utter_dialogs - bot - are you ready?
+  - utter_dialogs - bot - are you ready

 ## story dialogs - bot - are you real
 * dialogs - bot - are you real